ghc/ghc/docs/users_guide/glasgow_exts.rst

 Template Haskell has the following new syntactic constructions.
 You need to use the extension :extension:`TemplateHaskell` to switch these syntactic extensions on.
-Alternatively, the :extension:`TemplateHaskellQuotes` extension can be used to enable the quotation subset of Template Haskell (i.e. without splice syntax).
+Alternatively, the :extension:`TemplateHaskellQuotes` extension can be used to enable the quotation subset of Template Haskell (i.e. without top-level splices).
 The :extension:`TemplateHaskellQuotes` extension is considered safe under :ref:`safe-haskell` while :extension:`TemplateHaskell` is not.